martinloic/lm_autopricepack/README.md

 ## Usage
 Once installed, the module will automatically update pack prices whenever a product price is changed.
 No additional configuration is necessary.

-You can disable two things :
+You can enable/disable two things :
-- Update pack price when child product is updated <i>(If this option is enabled, the module will auto calculate pack price if any of its child products are updated.)</i>
+- **Update pack price when child product is updated** : If this option is enabled, the module will auto calculate pack price if any of its child products are updated.
-- Update pack price when pack is updated <i>(If this option is enabled, the module will auto calculate pack price when the pack itself is updated)</i>
+- **Update pack price when pack is updated** : If this option is enabled, the module will auto calculate pack price when the pack itself is updated.

+*Both of these options are enabled by default*